 Executors are the people chosen by you to carry out the instructions contained in your Will.

-Is it possible to appoint the RSPB as my executor?
+Is it possible to appoint the RSPB as executor of my Will?

 Request a booklet

 Find out more about leaving a gift in your Will to the RSPB by downloading our free ‘Gifts in Wills’ guide.